 Designed by Indian architect Akshay Dutta, the building has been planned and laid out to give the children and staff maximum light and wide, open vistas.
-To add to this, each module of are also given a good education by professionals."
+To add to this, each module of lawns surrounding the structure and brated.
+The "Kindergarten Pietro to two large courtyards which have also been turfed.